omegaml/omegaml/docs/source/admin/configuration.rst

 Configuration hooks
 -------------------

-omegaml is configured by constants defined in the :code:`omegaml.defaults` module.
+omega|ml is configured by constants defined in the :code:`omegaml.defaults` module.
 Since this module is usually not directly changeable by the user or administrator, the following hooks are provided:

 configuration file (:code:`$HOME/.omegaml/config.yml`)
 ++++++++++++++++++

-  The configuration file in Yaml format is read automatically on omegaml startup, if available.
+  The configuration file in Yaml format is read automatically on omega|ml startup, if available.
 A user-specific configuration file can be obtained by any authorized user by running the :code:`python -m omegacli init` command.
   To override defaults, specify the corresponding variable in Yaml format.